 Cathedral House receives a constant stream of visitors and guests, and conducts diocese meetings and more formal occasions held by Archbishop Anthony.

-Ensuring that all runs smoothly at Cathedral House is the responsibility of House Service Co-ordinator, Mehul Shah.
+Ensuring that all runs smoothly at Cathedral House is the responsibility of the Services Manager, Mehul Shah.

 Mehul Shah came to Australia from India in 2008 and commenced working at Cathedral House as a casual waiter three hours a day, simply managing the table service for the evening meals for the residents and visitors.